Do you love the look of sparkle and bling on your tree? These pretty Mod Podge glitter ornaments are EASY to make – and like a million bucks.

 These glitter ornaments also do really well at craft fairs and there are so many ways to customize these cuties.

-Before we get started, I’d like to share a few frequently asked questions I’ve gotten about this project.
+Before we get started, I’d like to share a few frequently asked questions I’ve gotten about these Mod Podge ornaments.
 If you want to get directly to the how-to, go ahead and scroll down to read the tutorial.

 Do I need to clean the glass ornaments first?